vcsjones/cli/Documentation/specs/xproj2csproj.md

     - same as above but for runtimes
     - Does the csproj have explicit dependencies?
 Then how is the csproj dependency cone resolved against the main lock file dependency cone?
 (A_xproj -> B_csproj -> C_xproj).
 How is C's cone of locally resolved dependencies merged with A's cone of locally resolved dependencies?
 - fragment format / CLI design: what library type should csproj library dependencies appear as?
+    - what are the valid elements for a csproj dependency in project.json, and lock file?

 ## Discussion topics: